yunusyavuz16/mescidgo/README.md

 ## Getting Started

-This project is a starting point for an application that calculates missed prayers and displays the prayet time in Istanbul.
+This project is a starting point for an application that calculates missed prayers and displays the prayer time in Istanbul.